 The AKS prohibits any person or entity from offering, making, soliciting, or accepting remuneration, in cash or in kind, directly or indirectly, to induce or reward any person for purchasing, ordering, or recommending or arranging for the purchasing or ordering of federally-funded medical goods or services.

-The AKS was amended to expressly state that a violation of the AKS constitutes a “false or fraudulent” claim under the False Claims Act.
+The AKS was amended to expressly state that a violation of the anti-kickback law constitutes a “false or fraudulent” claim under the False Claims Act.
 42 U.S.C. § 1320(a)-7b(g).

 The Stark Law prohibits physicians from referring patients to receive designated health services (“DHS”) payable by Medicare or Medicaid from entities with which the physician or an immediate family member has a financial relationship, unless an exception applies.
 Immediate family members of the physician are defined as spouse, natural or adoptive parents, children, siblings, step- siblings, in-laws, grandparents, and grandchildren.